Raleigh Misdemeanor and Felony Defense Lawyers

 - Cost you tons of time and money

 - Scar you with a permanent criminal record

 - Send you to jail

 We will help you understand your charges, explore your options and present the best defense.
-The initial consultation with a Raleigh criminal attorney is free and flexible payment terms are available.
+The initial consultation with a Raleigh felony defense attorney is free and flexible payment terms are available.

 We have experience representing clients charged with various offenses including, but not limited to: